BigDataBiology/big-data-biology_org/people/alumni/marija_dmitrijeva.md

 github: "marydmit"
 gscholar: "ePPgbwoAAAAJ"
 short_bio: >
-    Marija is a PhD student at the Christian von Mering lab at the University of Zurich.
-She is a long-term visitor at the Big Data Biology Lab.
+    Marija was a PhD student at the Christian von Mering lab at the University of Zurich.
+She was a long-term visitor at the Big Data Biology Lab.

 ---
-Marija is a long-term visitor at the Big Data Biology Lab.
-She is a Systems Biology PhD student at the Christian von Mering lab at the University of Zurich and at the Swiss Bioinformatics Institute in Zurich, Switzerland.
-Her current work focuses on global detection of horizontal gene trasfer and the study of factors that contribute to its rates.
+Marija was a long-term visitor at the Big Data Biology Lab while she was pursuing her PhD in Systems Biology at the Christian von Mering lab at the University of Zurich and at the Swiss Bioinformatics Institute in Zurich, Switzerland.
+Her work focused on global detection of horizontal gene trasfer and the study of factors that contribute to its rates.